Download resources for your awareness raising initiative.

 We are delighted that you want to raise awareness of human trafficking.

-Raising awareness is essential in the prevention of human trafficking.
-It enables people to spot the signs in their communities and work places, to know how to respond to those signs and to respond appropriately.
-It can even help victims self-identify and seek help and support.
+Raising awareness is essential in the disruption and prevention of human trafficking.
+It enables people to know what human trafficking is, be able to spot the signs in their communities and work places and to know how to respond appropriately.
+It can help victims seek help and support.
 Thank you for supporting the fight against human trafficking.

 There are many forms of exploitation into which people can be trafficked and held in slavery.
 These crimes are happening in every corner of the world and can happen to any person, regardless of age, socio-economic background or location.
 As a result, each case can look very different.